pudge330/AppRouterJS/README.md

 ## Examples

-Adding another `routes` object after one has been set either in the constructor or by passing it into `setRoutes`.
+Adding another `routes` object after one has already been set either in the constructor or by passing it into `setRoutes`.

 ```javascript
 var _routes2 = {